mabeijianxi/small-video-record/document/README_EN.md

 ## Features:
 * Collect when encoding.
-* Use FFmpeg customize recording the video which have different time, resolution, bit rate, frame rate and transcoding speed.
+* Use FFmpeg to customize recording the video which has different time, resolution, bit rate, frame rate and transcoding speed.
-* Small-video-record2 has been decoupled FFmpeg, you can custom FFmpeg based on your needs.
+* Small-video-record2 has been decoupled FFmpeg, you can customize FFmpeg based on your needs.
 * Exposure FFmpeg command operation interface, you can customize more features.
-* Small-video-record2 support full platform, if your phone’s cpu is 64-bit will reach the second!
+* Small-video-record2 support full platform, if your phone’s cpu is 64-bit then the code will be compiled instantaneously!
-* You can choose the local video for personalized compression, if your phone’s cpu is 64-bit speed will be relatively fast.
+* You can choose the local video for personalized compression, if your phone’s cpu is 64-bit then the speed will be relatively fast.
-* Recording is simple, a few lines of code can complete the integration and a few parameters to get recorded.
+* Recording is simple, a few lines of code can complete the integration and a few parameters can complete the recording.

 ## About issues:
 If you meet some troubles when integrating, you can first scan the APK operation to see if there is a problem either.
 If there is no problem, then you should check whether the steps of integration are missing or you can find the answer inside the issues.
-If it’s still not work, then you can add another issues, and accompanied with a detailed log, and when debugging, try to change the mark “debug” to “true” from the beginning, thus there will input more detailed log.
+If it still not works, then you can add another issue accompanied with a detailed log, and when debugging, try to change the mark “debug” to “true” from the beginning, thus there will be more detailed log.
 ## Development steps, source code analysis, tool preparation：
 [利用FFmpeg玩转Android视频录制与压缩（一）](http://blog.csdn.net/mabeijianxi/article/details/63335722)<br>
 [利用FFmpeg玩转Android视频录制与压缩（二）](http://blog.csdn.net/mabeijianxi/article/details/72983362)<br>